 More and more websites are turning to video by adding Facebook and YouTube channels for video distribution purposes.
 Video helps to keep their content strategy ahead of the curve.
 Recent statistics indicate that over 30% of online activity is spent watching a video.
-With internet access increasing by the day, the numbers are expected to rise in future.
+With internet access increasing by the day, the numbers are expected to rise in the future.

-Editing a video allows you to highlight and share footage with your audience.
+Editing a video allows you to highlight and share the footage with your audience.
 There is no one-size-fits-all when it comes to video editors.
 The ideal software for video editing will differ from person to person.
-If you are a beginner, I recommend free video editing software over the premium ones.
+If you are a beginner, I recommend free video editing software over premium ones.

 The video editor to use will depend on some factors that include: